Title: Assoc Professor

 Office: 8280B Aronoff Center

-Ming Tang, AIA, NCARB, LEED AP (BD+C), is an Associate Professor at School of Architecture and Interior Design, University of Cincinnati.
+Ming Tang, RA, NCARB, LEED AP (BD+C), is an Associate Professor at School of Architecture and Interior Design, University of Cincinnati.
 He is a registered Architect, the founding partner of TYA Design.
 The firm has won numerous design awards, including, the first prize of d3 Natural System, IAAC self-sufficient housing contest, and Chichen Itza lodge museum design.

 Parametric Architecture & Urban design Building Information Modeling & Integrated Project Delivery Digital Tectonics & Fabrication Geographic Information System aided Urban Design Digital design and computation Spatial simulation Real time visualization & Virtual Reality Interactive design Scripting, programming and algorithm Mathematical form Database and web based collaboration

 - Ming Tang (2014).
 (In Press).
 Parametric Building Design with Autodesk Maya.
 Routledge.
 [Link]